SaraPeyko/EuropeanOptionPricing/README.md

 # Black-Scholes option pricing models

-The program shows the exact formulae for plain (European) equity options
+The program illustrates the exact formulae for plain (European) equity options

-with zero dividends and therir sensitivities.
+with zero dividends and their sensitivities.

 These options can be exercised at the expiry time only.